-Yes Demi!
+Yes, Demi!
 The Whole Internet Is So Proud After Her Super Bowl Performance

 Yes Demi #SuperBowlLIV #SuperBowl2020 pic.twitter.com/TgOwWvcnTX— Pharoooaaahhh ✊🏾🥶 (@ignition_baby08) February 2, 2020

-Things weren’t so rosy last year as she revealed to Andy Cohen to the Radio Andy SiriusXM Radio Show on Thursday that she wasn't certain she'd be able to continue singing, performing, and touring.
+Things weren’t so rosy last year as Lovato revealed to Andy Cohen to the Radio Andy SiriusXM Radio Show on Thursday that she wasn't certain she would be able to continue singing, performing, and touring.
 Basically, she wasn’t sure she’d be able to come back, as her health was seriously compromised.

-Super Bowl 54 is not the first time Lovato has sung “The Star Spangled Banner” before millions of people.
-She sung it three years ago, before game five of the world series, and way back in 2008 the Texas native took the field at a Dallas Cowboys game to open the game.
+Super Bowl LIV is not the first time Lovato has performed “The Star Spangled Banner” before millions of people.
+She sang it three years ago, before game five of the World Series, and way back in 2008 the Texas native took the field at a Dallas Cowboys game to open the game.
 It’s not surprising she crushed it and, if Twitter is any indication, we all absolutely love to see it.

 Advertisement